camunda/camunda-docs-static/enterprise/content/download.md

 ### Camunda RPA Bridge

-The [Camunda RPA bridge](/manual/latest/user-guide/camunda-bpm-rpa-bridge/) is a standalone application that allows to call RPA (robotic process automation) bots from BPMN models deployed to the Camunda Platform.
-Read the [installation guide](/manual/latest/installation/camunda-bpm-rpa-bridge) for further instructions.
+The [Camunda RPA bridge](/manual/7.19/user-guide/camunda-bpm-rpa-bridge/) is a standalone application that allows to call RPA (robotic process automation) bots from BPMN models deployed to the Camunda Platform.
+Read the [installation guide](/manual/7.19/installation/camunda-bpm-rpa-bridge) for further instructions.
 Consult the [Getting Started Guide](/get-started/rpa) for a hands-on introduction to setting up RPA orchestration.

+{{< note title="Camunda discontinues the maintenance of the Camunda RPA bridge." class="warning" >}}
+Camunda Automation Platform 7.19 is the last release maintaining compatibility with the Camunda RPA bridge.
+Camunda Automation Platform 7.19 and Camunda RPA bridge will be maintained for another 18 months until Oct 2024.

+The Camunda RPA Bridge is replaced by RPA [Out-of-the-box Connectors](https://docs.camunda.io/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview/) in Camunda 8.
+{{< /note >}}

 <table class="table">
   <thead>